camilleanne/ruta-de-peaje-mx/readme.md

   * ~issues with ids -- why are they all negative? to keep out of osm id space? need to see if I can use id of geojson way as osm way id.
 I may need the original id's to integrate the plazas de peaje~
     * use `red-vial` branch of [ogr2osm](https://github.com/camilleanne/ogr2osm/)
     * this branch will keep all original IDs, any any generated IDs will be cast as negative.
+    * there will need to be an extra renumber step using osmium because OSRM doesn't like negative ids: https://github.com/Project-OSRM/osrm-backend/issues/5068#issuecomment-387508689
   * oneways -- everything seems ok in qgis -- oneways look like oneways going in the right direction, but need to confirm
   * to run the entire country from geojson is going to take... forever. need a bigger instance (running out of memory, not CPU)